jclauneurolab/contactseg/README.md

 To use the BIDS App, run:

 ```
-nnunet_contact_seg /path/to/bids/dataset /path/to/output/derivatives participant --cores all
+contactseg /path/to/bids/dataset /path/to/output/derivatives participant --cores all
 ```

 Replace /path/to/bids/dataset with the path to your BIDS-compliant input dataset and /path/to/output/derivatives with the desired output directory.